 The Treat Misconception

 Many people have asked me about “treat training” in puppies and dogs.
 Their question is usually along the lines of “if I use treats to train my dog, won’t I ALWAYS need to use treats?”
 The answer is quite simple.
 If treats are being used as a “reinforcement system” for layering your dog's learning rather than a bribe, then no. Treats are a wonderfully effective and easy way to reinforce behaviours.
 Once our dog has learned and proofed a behaviour, then treats will be needed less and less.
 The behaviour becomes a habit, and we expect more from our dogs for less constant rewarding (similar to a paycheck at the end of your work week).
 Pretty soon your dog will be completing a whole series of behaviours (for example, a 30 minute loose leash walk) for ONE treat at the end!

 What is "socialization" and why is it important?

 Socialization means learning to be apart of human society, a society that many dogs find bizarre without proper acclimation.
 Without a proper setup and puppy class your pup may never become truly socialized to the world around them.
-There is a big difference between "socialization" and "exposure," and our aim is to make sure your pup receives wholesome, positive based experiences that set them up for the real world.
+Our aim is to make sure your pup receives wholesome, positive based experiences that set them up for the real world.